 At Wizeline, we hire great communicators who care about the business first and view technology as a means to an end.
-This approach colors how we staff our teams, enabling us to create “pods” of people within multiple disciplines to comprehensively address business outcomes.
+This approach colors how we staff our teams, enabling us to create multidisciplinary teams to address customer challenges.

 By ensuring all technical and operational bases are covered and directing people toward the same outcome, agile teams have more space to focus on business value, which is the ultimate goal of every project.

 Whatever the team is working on, the project’s many moving parts are unlikely to remain constant throughout the entire product lifecycle—businesses change, technology changes, and new issues will always be identified along the way.

 This is where the adaptability of a team really determines its level of agility, as project scopes and milestones will often be changed on the fly.

 Many companies follow a particular methodology ruleset, such as scrum, which, as well as being an ideal approach for breaking in new teams, is somewhat constraining as they become agile mature.

 Agile, by design, fosters an environment where teams can build quick iterations of products and present them directly to clients to receive instant feedback, learning and growing as they progress.
 Giving your teams the freedom to adapt while they learn is essential for agile and will result in vastly improved business outcomes.